Scams >> Church Scams

 Wealth transfer church scam:

-In this famous church scam, the members were asked to transfer all or part of their wealth to the church, assuming that god would double the donated wealth in thin air.
-The famous church scam is completely covered on youtube in the name of wealth transfer scam.
-The pastor of the church makes dominating points from the scriptures, in order to make the members of the church and the congregation believes that this is a work of god and they are chosen to transfer their wealth.
+In this well-known church scam, members were persuaded to transfer all or part of their wealth to the church, believing that God would miraculously double their donations.
+This scam, widely referred to as the Wealth Transfer Scam, is fully documented on YouTube.
+The pastor of the church used forceful interpretations of scripture to convince church members and the congregation that this was a divine calling and that they were specially chosen to participate in the transfer of wealth.

 Wealth Transfer Church Scam